Deebo Samuel Player Prop Bets for NFL Week 10 | San Francisco vs. Los Angeles 11/15/2021

 - Samuel has caught a touchdown pass versus the Rams once, but did not have multiple TDs in that game.

-- The 272.3 yards per game the Rams are conceding through the air makes them the NFL's 21st-ranked pass defense.
+- The 272.3 yards per game the Rams are giving up through the air makes them the NFL's 21st-ranked pass defense.

 - The Rams have allowed 10 touchdowns through the air (1.1 per game).
 They are second in the NFL in that category.